rsg73626/data-visualization/README.md

     'B': { 'Category A': 4, 'Category B': 5, 'Category C': 6, 'totalValue': 15 },
     'C': { 'Category A': 7, 'Category B': 8, 'Category C': 9, 'totalValue': 24 } }
  ```

+ 2. Using the JSON and the other settings (chart orientation and the chart type), the chart is plotted.

 ### How to use?